+•

-As at 31 March 2022 As at 31 March 2021
+As at 31 March 2023 As at 31 March 2022

 Non-current liabilities

 21 Borrowings

-Term loan from bank - Secured() 6 -
+Term loan from bank - Secured() 3 6

-Total other financial liabilities 6 -
+Total other financial liabilities 3 6

+Secured by first exclusive charge by way of hypothecati on over vehicle pu rchased during the

-Secured by first exclusive charge by way of hypothection over vehicle purchased during the year.
+^{}Secured by first exclusive charge by way of hypothecation over vehicle purchased during the previous year.

-Terms of repayment
+Terms of repayment:

 - (i) The loan is repayable in 37 monthly installments ₹ 0.30 lakhs each starting from 31 December 2021.
-The rate of interest of term loan was 8.00% per annum. - (ii) During the current year, the Company has paid 4 monthly installments and there is no default in repayment of installments.
+The rate of interest of term loan was 7.73% per annum. - (ii) During the current year, the Company has paid 12 monthly installments and there is no default in repayment of installments. - (iii) The Company had access to the undrawn borrowing facilities amounting to ₹ 545 lakhs at the end of the reporting year, which is secured by first pari passu charge on the current assets of the Company.

-- (a) As at 31 March 2022, no charge is registered with Registrar of Companies-Mumbai (ROC) within the statutory period as prescribed under provisions of Companies Act 2013 for the assets hypothecated against the borrowings due to no mandate as per sanction letter. - (b) As at 31 March 2022, no satisfaction of charge is registered with ROC within the statutory period as prescribed under provisions of the Companies Act 2013 for the borrowings which are fully repaid in earlier years.
+- (a) As at 31 March 2023, no charge is registered with Registrar of Companies-Mumbai (ROC) within the statutory period as prescribed under provisions of Companies Act 2013 for the assets hypothecated against the borrowings since there is no such mandate as per sanction letter. - (b) As at 31 March 2023, no satisfaction of charge is registered with ROC within the statutory period as prescribed under provisions of the Companies Act 2013 for the borrowings which are fully repaid in earlier years.
 Company is awaiting for no due certificate from the lenders to register the satisfaction of charge with ROC.